USEPA/Dasymetric-Toolbox-ArcGISPro/README.md

 [<img src="https://enviroatlas.epa.gov/enviroatlas/interactivemap/images/logo.png"     title="EnviroAtlas" width=400 >](https://www.epa.gov/enviroatlas)

+## Beta
+The EnviroAtlas Intelligent Dasymetric Toolbox for ArcGIS Pro is currently in development.
+The most recent release for ArcMap 10.3 is available at [https://www.epa.gov/enviroatlas/dasymetric-toolbox](https://www.epa.gov/enviroatlas/dasymetric-toolbox).

 ## Overview

 Dasymetric mapping is a geospatial technique that uses information such as land cover types to more accurately distribute data within selected boundaries like census blocks.